pingcap/docs/tidb-cloud/tidb-node-group-management.md

 1. Navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page, and then click the name of your target cluster to go to its overview page.
 2. Click **Nodes** in the left navigation pane.
 3. Click **Modify** in the upper-right corner.
 The **Modify Cluster** page is displayed.
 4. On the **Modify Cluster** page, update the number of TiDB nodes, or add new node groups.
-On this page, you can also change the size and Storage X Nodes of the TiKV and TiFlash nodes.
+On this page, you can also change the size and **Storage x Nodes** of the TiKV and TiFlash nodes.

 ![Change TiDB node group node count](/media/tidb-cloud/tidb-node-group-change-node-count.png)